onosproject/config-models/modelplugin/aether-4.0.0/description.md

    * `format`.
 A mask that allows the above three fields to be embedded into an IMSI.
 For example `CCCNNNEEESSSSSS` will construct IMSIs using a 3-digit MCC, 3-digit MNC, 3-digit ENT, and a 6-digit subscriber.

+* `small-cell` A list of 5G gNodeB or Access Point or Radios.
+Each access point has the following:

+  * `address`.
+Hostname of the small cell.
+  * `tac`.
+Type Allocation Code.
+  * `enable`.
+If set to `true`, the small cell is enabled.
+Otherwise, it is disabled.

+* `monitoring` Configuration of how the monitoring framework of the site can be connected:

+  * `edge-cluster-prometheus-url` the URL of the site's Edge cluster Prometheus service
+  * `edge-monitoring-prometheus-url` the URL of the site's Edge monitoring Prometheus service
+  * `edge-device` a list of monitoring devices that verify end-to-end connectivity

+    * `name` the name of the monitoring device (usually a Raspberry Pi).
+This will usually correspond to its short hostname
+    * `display-name` a user friendly name
+    * `description` an optional description

 ### Device-Group